On This Page:

 UMASS is the unencrypted, less secure, way to connect to the wireless network.
 To connect, you must log in through a Web browser with your IT Account NetID and password.
 We will slowly be restricting the use of the UMASS SSID.

-To connect to the UMass Amherst wireless network, you'll need:
+To connect to the UMass Amherst wireless network, you will need:

 While many types of wireless adapters will connect successfully to our wireless network, we have found that dual-band adapters work best.
 If your computer doesn't have dual-band adapter, we recommend you purchase a dual-band, WiFi-certified USB adapter that is 802.11n-compatible.
 If you are purchasing a new laptop, we recommend buying one with a 3x3 internal adapter, such as the Intel Centrino Ultimate-N 6300.